Your Don’t Have Tight Hip Flexors

 - Does the thigh migrate laterally?
 If so, TFL tightness is present.

-Without performance of muscle flexibility testing, it is irresponsible to diagnose (yourself or patient) with having tightened hip flexor musculature..
+Without the performance of muscle flexibility testing, we cannot diagnose someone with having tightened hip flexor musculature.

-What should you do if you pass this test but have anterior hip pain OR have been told repeatedly that you have tight hip flexors?
+What should you do if you pass this test but have anterior hip pain OR have been told that you have tight hip flexors?

-Rather than the usual grind, mash, and destroy technique athletes use with a kettle-bell that I frequently see athletes painfully performing, I prefer a gentler technique such as that suggested by TheManualTherapist.com (remember we are decreasing TONE not increasing muscle tissue length so crazy pain is not needed).
+I dislike the painful grind and mash technique with a kettlebell that many athletes use.
+I prefer a gentler technique such as that suggested by TheManualTherapist.com.
+Remember we are decreasing TONE not increasing muscle tissue length so crazy pain is not needed.

-While follow up exercises are always individual to the athlete I’m working with, the following are two of my favorites.
+While follow up hip flexor exercises are always individual to the athlete I’m working with, the following are two of my favorites.

 Second, I love supine marching to activate the psoas during a core stabilization exercise.
 The athlete must maintain a neutral lumbar spine (cue them to keep their spine flat on the ground) while moving the lower body.
 Often times, I must regress to more basic exercises before this if the athlete cannot find and maintain a neutral spine.

-This combination of release and activate often does wonders for abolishing the symptoms of “tight hip flexors” in a fraction of the time compared to the months of stretching athletes have previously performed.
+This combination of release and hip flexor activation exercises often does wonders for abolishing the symptoms of “tight hip flexors”.
+And it does so in a fraction of the time compared to the months of stretching athletes have previously performed.

 Remember, with any exercise or mobility prescription, it is important to assess if the mobility work you are doing is truly the cause of your dysfunctions.
 Too often, we blindly follow the advice of online gurus and clinicians who fail to take the time to actually assess.